-1. If the placement examination indicates a need for remediation in English, mathematics, or reading, remediation must be completed before entering the nursing program.

-2. Nursing students are required to submit evidence of a physical examination, antibody titers, and inoculations prior to their first clinical assignment in NUR 101 and annually thereafter.

-Nursing students must be of good moral character and may be subject to criminal background checks and random drug screening.
-Nursing students must be able to independently complete a patient assessment through visualization, direct and indirect auscultation, detection of odors, palpation, and percussion.

-5. Nursing students must be able to perform gross and fine motor movements and must possess the physical strength and stamina to provide safe nursing care.

-6. Nursing students must be alert, able to think critically and problem solve, possess emotional stability and flexibility, and be able to communicate effectively in English.

-7. Nursing students are required to carry malpractice insurance.

-8. Students are required to adhere to those departmental policies that are distributed to all nursing students.

-9. A minimum grade of 75 is required in each of the required Nursing courses.
+- 1. If the placement examination indicates a need for remediation in English, mathematics, or reading, remediation must be completed before entering the nursing program. - 2.
+Nursing students are required to submit evidence of a physical examination, antibody titers, and inoculations prior to their first clinical assignment in NUR 101 and annually thereafter. - 3.
+Nursing students must be of good moral character and may be subject to criminal background checks and random drug screening. - 4.
+Nursing students must be able to independently complete a patient assessment through visualization, direct and indirect auscultation, detection of odors, palpation, and percussion. - 5.
+Nursing students must be able to perform gross and fine motor movements and must possess the physical strength and stamina to provide safe nursing care. - 6.
+Nursing students must be alert, able to think critically and problem solve, possess emotional stability and flexibility, and be able to communicate effectively in English. - 7.
+Students are required to adhere to those departmental policies that are distributed to all nursing students. - 8.
+A minimum grade of 75 is required in each of the required Nursing courses.

-10. A minimum of 15.5 credits (including NUR 101) must be completed before progressing to NUR 105.

-11. Nursing students must supply their own required uniforms and equipment.

-12. Nursing students are required to supply their own transportation to clinical settings.

-13. Nursing students must be legally eligible for employment and professional licensure in the United States.

-14. Nursing students must submit a copy of current certification of competency in cardiopulmonary resuscitation for the professional rescuer prior to admission to NUR 203 and prior to graduation.
-15. College courses applicable to the Nursing program completed at other colleges must be transferred in prior to admission to the Nursing program.
-Science courses completed more than ten years prior to admission will not be accepted.

-16. Questions or concerns about the Nursing Program may be directed to
+- 9. A minimum of 15.5 credits (including NUR 101) must be completed before progressing to NUR 105. - 10.
+Nursing students must supply their own required uniforms and equipment. - 11.
+Nursing students are required to supply their own transportation to clinical settings. - 12.
+Nursing students must be legally eligible for employment and professional licensure in the United States. - 13.
+Nursing students must submit a copy of current certification of competency in cardiopulmonary resuscitation for the professional rescuer prior to admission to NUR 101 and prior to graduation. - 14.
+College courses applicable to the Nursing program completed at other colleges must be transferred in prior to admission to the Nursing program.
+Science courses completed more than ten years prior to admission will not be accepted. - 15.
+Questions or concerns about the Nursing Program may be directed to

-National League for Nursing Accrediting Commission

-3343 Peachtree Road, NE, Suite 500
+National League for Nursing Accrediting Commission 3343 Peachtree Road, NE, Suite 500

-Atlanta, Georgia 30326

-Tel: 404-975-5000 Fax: 404-975-5020
+Atlanta, Georgia 30326 Tel: 404-975-5000 Fax: 404-975-5020